 Super Simple Peach Cobbler

-Take the melted butter out of the oven and slowly pour the batter over it, covering the bottom of the dish.
+- Take the melted butter out of the oven and slowly pour the batter over it, covering the bottom of the dish.
 Do not stir!
 Carefully lay the fruit on top as though you were layering it and then carefully drizzle the syrup into the baking dish, but not all in one spot.
 Again, do not stir!
 The peaches will sink to the bottom and the crust will rise to the top, but ONLY if you use self-rising flour.
 Sprinkle remaining cinnamon over the top.
 Place in the oven and bake for approximately 40 minutes.
 (This is a slight variation of a recipe shared by Paula Deen.)

 You Might Also Like …